Can We Override Static Method in Java in 3 Cases

 This is one of the most tricky Java questions where the interviewer will try to confuse you.
 May be interviewer also does not know whether they can override or overload static methods in Java.
 Therefore, you do not confuse and give an exact answer.

-Let’s understand from three different cases with the help of example programs where we cannot override static methods in Java.
+Let’s understand from three different cases with the help of example programs where we cannot override static method in Java.

 Case 1: